Larvitar/MoodeIrRemote/README.md

 **Note:** Script will only wait for 2 minutes for you to complete authentication process.
 After that server will shutdown and Spotify will not work.

 **Note:** If Spotify authorization expires (password change, revoked app permissions etc.) script will drop all spotify commands and a restart will be required in order to run authorization process again.

-# Remotes configuration
-Remotes configuration is stored in <code>keymaps/*.json</code> files.
-Run the script with <code>setup</code> parameter and it will guide you through the process of configuring your own remote.
-This configuration will be saved into <code>keymaps/default.json</code>

-        python3  mpd_control.py setup
-        # TODO:

-By default the script will scan through commands defined in <code>commands/base.json</code> and <code>commands/custom.json</code> and only ask for keys to commands that are missing.
-Run <code>mpd_control.py clear setup</code> if you want to reconfigure every key.

 # Commands
 Basic command config: